zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/assigning-users-to-roles.md

 | ---------------- | --------- |
 | Throughout the Virtual Instance (global) | All new Users |

 By default, new Users receive only the Users Role, but you can manage the default Role associations to add new Roles or remove the User assignment.
-To make these assignments,

 1. Navigate to Control Panel &rarr; Configuration &rarr; Instance Settings.